-- Boredom – Bored dogs often chew to occupy themselves.
-Providing a flavorful chew toy can keep your pup happy and busy while preventing them from chewing forbidden objects.
+- Boredom – Dogs often chew to occupy themselves.
+Providing a flavorful toy for bored dogs can keep your pup happy and busy while preventing them from chewing forbidden objects.

 Many chew toys also feature dental ridges and nubs, which help clean teeth as dogs chew.
 Perfect for entertaining your furry friend for extended periods, chew toys are the ultimate independent activity for dogs who love to chew.